Barclays lifts Annaly Capital Management Inc. [NLY] price estimate. Who else is bullish?

-Annaly Capital Management Inc. [NYSE: NLY] price plunged by -1.61 percent to reach at -$0.13.
+Annaly Capital Management Inc. [NYSE: NLY] surged by $0.05 during the normal trading session on Thursday and reaching a high of $8.22 during the day while it closed the day at $8.19.
 The company report on December 14, 2021 that Annaly Capital Management, Inc. Promotes Ilker Ertas to Chief Investment Officer.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.